csmclaren/loco/README.md

 ### From MELPA

-To install Loco from [MELPA](https://melpa.org) (the easiest method), follow these steps:
+To install Loco from [MELPA](https://melpa.org), follow these steps:

 1. Modify your Emacs configuration

     Open your [Emacs init file](https://www.gnu.org/software/emacs/manual/html_node/emacs/Init-File.html) and complete the following steps:

-    * Add the MELPA package archives
+    * Add MELPA to the list of package archives

         ```lisp
         (require 'package)